couchbase-examples/edge-server-meal-order-sample-app/README.md

          - The source should correspond to the public URL that you get from the Connect tab of App Endpoint
          - The password should be the password corresponding to the App User that you created on App Endpoint

 * Start the edge server.
-It was start listening for incoming connections on port 60000 (you can change that in yout config file)
+It will start listening for incoming connections on port 60000 (you can change that in yout config file)

       ```bash
          ./couchbase-edge-server  --verbose  config-tls-replication-sync.json